What is writer’s block?

 wonder how you ever thought you could write in the first place.

-You Can't seem to get started
+- Can’t seem to get started

 The first sentence is always the hardest.